ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 - Install the Python, AWS CLI, Kubectl workloads, using the following commands:

-> The command <mark>sudo get-apt update</mark> downloads package information from all configured sources.
+> The command <mark>sudo apt-get update</mark> downloads package information from all configured sources.

 ```
 sudo apt-get update